 As of January 26, 2018, larger farms must comply with the FSMA Produce Safety Rule that establishes science-based standards for the growing, harvesting, packing, and holding of fruits and vegetables for human consumption.
 Compliance dates are staggered based on farm size, with small farms complying by 2019 and very small farms in 2020.

 Dr. Samir Assar, Director of CFSAN Division of Produce Safety, explained in a conversation what is occurring and what may be expected to occur, including enforcement discretion, the On Farm Readiness Review, Produce Safety Network, the Produce International Partnership, and others.

-Module II. cGMP and Preventive Controls for Human Food
+Module II (2 rules). cGMP and Preventive Controls for Human Food

 Module III.
 Foreign Supplier Verification Program (FSVP)

 What do manufacturers/processors covered by the Preventive Control Supply-Chain need to know about FSVP?
 By FDA